omeraktay/imtryinggit/readme.txt

 It is a point in the project you can go back to if you find a bug, or want to make a change.
 When we commit, we always should include a message.
 It will make it easy for us and others to see what has changed.

+*In Git, a branch is a new/seperate version of the main repository.
+Branches allow you to work on different parts of a projecct without impacting the main branch.
+When the work is complete, a branch can be merged with the main project.

     GIT Commands: